kchen01/PanoptoDownloader/README.md

 # PanoptoDownloader
-Chrome extension that allows you to download Panopto videos.
+A Chrome extension that allows you to download Panopto videos.

 Installation instructions:

 1. Download these files in zipped format.

+2. Unzip the files.

-2. Open the Chrome extension page
+3. Open the Chrome extension page by clicking the 3 dots at the top right of Chrome, clicking "Settings", and then "Extensions".

-3. Turn on "Developer mode"
+4. Turn on "Developer mode" at the top right.

-4. Select "Load Unpacked" and select the extension folder
+5. Select "Load Unpacked" and select the extension folder.